Shakib Khan: Indefinite ban by film organizations

-2017: Defamation and fraud lawsuit
+Defamation and fraud lawsuit

-On 2017, Shakib Khan was sued with fraud and defamation of ৳5 million for using the personal mobile number of a man named Ijazul Mia of Habiganj, Bangladesh, in a dialogue for the film Rajneeti.
+In 2017, Shakib Khan was sued with fraud and defamation of ৳5 million for using the personal mobile number of a man named Ijazul Mia of Habiganj, Bangladesh, in a dialogue for the film Rajneeti.
 The film's director Bulbul Biswas and producer Ashfaq Ahmed were also charged in the same case.
 Autorickshaw driver Ijazul Mia filed the case in Habiganj Senior Judicial Magistrate's Court in Habiganj on 29 October 2016.

 Ijazul Mia mentioned in the charge sheet of the case that, actress Apu Biswas said while giving a dialogue in a sequence of the film Rajneeti (26 minutes and 12 seconds of the film), 'I will not let go of my dream prince again and again.'
 In reply actor Shakib Khan said, 'I will never leave you, my princess.'
 Apu Biswas said again, 'How do you know that my Facebook ID is "Rajkumari"?'
 In reply Shakib Khan said, 'As you know, my mobile number is....'.

 Regarding the case Khan stated, "As an artist I just delivered my dialogue.
 It is not my responsibility to decide whose mobile phone number it is, whether the number is correct or not.
 It does not come under my jurisdiction.
 It's the matter of the film's producer, director and scriptwriter.
 It turns on them.
 If any other hero in my place had delivered the dialogue, he had nothing to do."

-2019: Criticism over commts
+2019: Criticism over comments

 On 27 May 2019, Shakib Khan claimed a doctorate in film at the founding anniversary of a fashion house called Prem's Collection as the part of promotion of the film Password and said he can make international quality films in the Sundarbans as well.
 The video of his remarks spread on social media, sparking widespread discussion and criticism.
 Many criticized him and made various humorous comments, statuses and videos.
-Khan said about his comments, "Many have did not understand my of comments, the way I actually wanted to explain.
+Khan said about his comments, "Many did not understand my comments, the way I actually wanted to explain.
 I mean, while I love making films, I also have a lot of experience.
 In that sense I have called myself a doctorate.
 Despite thousands of adversities, I am ready to make films.
 I meant it."

 On the other hand, the director of the film Malek Afsari said about Khan's statements that, "The Sundarbans is a jungle, there are no five star hotels.
 As long as I stay, I have to trouble.
 This is what he meant that, even if leave me in the Sundarbans, I can make international quality films."